 - Under Secretary of Defense Personnel and Readiness Memorandum for the Fifty-Year Retention of Forms Related to Reports of Sexual Assault (330 KB)

-This Memorandum mandates the retention of certain forms related to reports of sexual assault for fifty years, regardless of the type of report or whether such retention was requested by the victim.
-Specifically, the law requires that the DD Form 29 10, "Victim Reporting Preference Statement," and DO Form 2911, "DoD Sexual Assault Forensic Examination Report," be retained for fifty years in both Restricted and Unrestricted Report cases.
+This Memorandum mandates the retention of certain forms related to reports of sexual assault for 50 years, regardless of the type of report or whether such retention was requested by the victim.
+Specifically, the law requires that the DD Form 2910, "Victim Reporting Preference Statement," and DD Form 2911, "DoD Sexual Assault Forensic Examination Report," be retained for 50 years in both Restricted and Unrestricted Report cases.

 - Under Secretary of Defense Personnel and Readiness Memorandum for Regulations on Inclusion and Command Review of Information on Sex-Related Offenses in Personnel Service Records (290 KB)

-This Memorandum provides for two new requirements with regard to accountability for sex-related offenses: the inclusion of information on sex-related offenses in the personnel service records of members of the Armed Forces and the mandatory review of the personnel record notation by the commanding officer of each Service member's sex-related offenses.
-The Services must develop and issue regulations to implement this requirement.
+This Memorandum provides for two new requirements for accountability of sex-related offenses: the inclusion of information on sex-related offenses in the personnel service records of members of the Armed Forces and the mandatory review of the personnel record notation by the commanding officer of each Service member's sex-related offenses.
+The Services must develop and issue regulations to implement this requirement..